Brigham & Women’s Hospital

 Within the Division, Dr. Kesselheim leads the Program On Regulation, Therapeutics, And Law (PORTAL), an interdisciplinary research core focusing on intersections among prescription drugs and medical devices, patient health outcomes, and regulatory practices and the law.
 In 2013, Dr. Kesselheim was named a Greenwall Faculty Scholar in Bioethics by the Greenwall Foundation, which supports innovative empirical research in bioethics.
 Dr. Kesselheim’s work is also currently funded by the Agency for Healthcare Research and Quality and by a Robert Wood Johnson Investigator Award in Health Policy Research.
 In the past, he has received research support from the Edmond J. Safra Center for Ethics at Harvard University, Pew Charitable Trusts, and the Harvard Clinical and Translational Science Center.

 Dr. Kesselheim has received wide recognition for his work.
 In 2012, he was named to the Perspectives Advisory Board of the New England Journal of Medicine.
-He has testified before Congress on pharmaceutical policy and medical device regulation, and served as a consultant for the NIH, FDA, Institute of Medicine, USPTO, and numerous state government offices.
+He has testified before Congress on pharmaceutical policy, medical device regulation, and modernizing clinical trials, and served as a consultant for the NIH, FDA, Institute of Medicine, USPTO, and numerous state government offices.
 He has been a visiting scholar at the Yale School of Medicine and School of Management.
 In 2010, he received the prestigious Alice S. Hersh New Investigator Award from AcademyHealth, the leading professional organization for health services/policy research.
 The Hersh award is given annually to an outstanding health services researcher under age 40 in the US.

 Dr. Kesselheim also serves as a faculty supervisor for the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, and is a Research Associate in the Department of Health Policy and Management at the Harvard School of Public Health.